unicodeveloper/laravel-paystack/README.md

 Paystack::getPaymentData();

 /**
+* Alternatively, you could get payment information is the route is modified or payment needs verification
+* after being processed from the frontend using Javascript or any other method other than the webhook/callback
+* route.
+*
+* Example: Paystack::getPaymentData(830987050);
+*/
+Paystack::getPaymentData($transactionReferenceKey);

+/**
  * This method gets all the customers that have performed transactions on your platform with Paystack
  * @returns array
  */